This article will delineate the primary architectural distinctions between Teradata and Snowflake.

 What does SQL Tuning look like in Snowflake?

 The possibilities of tuning in Snowflake are limited in contrast to Teradata.
-However, the numerous options offered by Teradata are not necessary due to the architecture.
+However, the numerous options Teradata offers are unnecessary due to the architecture.

 There is no workload management comparable to Teradata (TASM) in Snowflake.